ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-04-30-Predicting-NYC-Rental-Apartment-Popularity.md

 *Figure 4 - Overview of feature engineering applied to independent variables.*

 - **Geospatial density**: For every apartment listing I calculated the number of other apartment listings within a 5 block radius.
 My intuition was that denser areas will have more competition and thus lower overall interest.
 This was mostly true, but the feature importance wasn't as good as I hoped it would be.
 - **Distance to city center**: I calculated the distance of each apartment to the center coordinates of NYC, which ended up being somewhere inside Central Park.
-This feature was useful for the same reason listed above: the farther you get from the center of the city the less populated the area tends to become.
-The data showed that less population
+This feature was useful for the same reason as the geospatial density: the farther you get from the center of the city the fewer apartment options you have.
+The reduction in apartment options typically results in higher interest per apartment (i.e., the supply is lowered more than the demand, which thus drives interest higher).
+This feature had moderate feature importance.
 - **Neighborhood clustering**: I used unsupervised clustering (KMeans) to create 40 different neighborhoods across NYC.
 I clustered solely on latitude and longitude and it worked fairly well actually.
 Using this I could compare apartment prices to the median apartment price for each neighborhood.
 These were in the top 15% of feature importance.
 Prior attempts to use the Google API resulted in me getting kicked off (too many API calls in a single day) and I found that the Python Reverse Geocoder package was not accurate enough to discern neighborhood information within NYC.
 See below for the KMeans clustering that was used as a proxy for neighborhood.
 Spurious geospatial coordinates (e.g. latitude/longitude = 0) were imputed by calling the Google API with the street address and then using the latitude and longitude outputs to reclassify the geo-coordinates.
-I constrained all remaining outliers to be within the 1st and 99th latitude/longitude percentiles, which essentially formed a box around NYC.
+I constrained all remaining outliers to be within the 1st and 99th latitude/longitude percentiles, which essentially formed a rectangular box around NYC.

 ![png](/img/renthop_files/geospatial_workflow.png)
-*Figure 5 - Geospatial analysis workflow including imputation of spurious latitude/longitude values and outlier removal.*
+*Figure 5 - Geospatial analysis workflow including imputation of spurious latitude/longitude values and outlier removals.*

 ![png](/img/renthop_files/neighborhood_clustering.png)
-*Figure 6 - KMeans clustering (K=40) used as a proxy for estimating NYC neighborhoods.*
+*Figure 6 - KMeans clustering (K=40) was used as a proxy for representing NYC neighborhoods.*

 - **Datetime objects**: I broke the created column down into smaller, more relevant time objects such as week, day of week, month, hour, etc.  Minutes and year were dropped as they added no value.
 - **Normalized parts of speech**: I looked at 18 different parts of speech (e.g., nouns, adverbs, conjuctions, etc.) on the description column and then normalized these by the total number of description words per row.
 Many of these were surprisingly high on my feature importance ranking, but adding them actually lowered my overall score.
 Perhaps this meant these features were highly correlated with other features.
 Anyway, I didn't explore that, I just dropped them and moved on.
 These were not included in my final model.